Rabie Meftah

-Mohamed Rabie Meftah (born 5 May 1985 in Tizi Ouzou) is an Algerian footballer.
-He currently plays for AS Aïn M'lila in the Algerian Ligue 2.
+Mohamed Rabie Meftah (born May 5, 1985) is an Algerian football coach and former professional player.

-Personal
+Personal life

 Meftah comes from a family of footballers.
 His cousin Mahieddine Meftah was a former Algerian international and played for JS Kabylie and USM Alger.
 Another cousin, Rahim Meftah, was also a former player who played for the two clubs, as well as MO Constantine.
 Two other cousins, Chaâbane Meftah and Jugurtha Meftah are also footballers and currently play for JS Kabylie.

 Club career

 JS Kabylie

 A product of the JS Kabylie junior ranks, Meftah was promoted to the first team in 2004.
 After a couple of seasons, he became a regular starter, forcing Algerian international Slimane Raho to the bench, and eventually out the door.
 In 2008, he was made captain of the club, replacing midfielder Chérif Abdeslam.

 Meftah was chosen as the top player in the Algerian Championnat National for the 2008–09 season in a vote conducted by sports daily newspaper Maracana.

 At the end of the 2009–10 season, and despite the club qualifying for the group stage of the 2010 CAF Champions League, Meftah announced that was he leaving the club.